jakimowb/eo-time-series-viewer/doc/source/index.rst

 ..
-HUB TimeSeriesViewer documentation master file, created by sphinx-quickstart on Fri Jan 19 11:57:19 2018.
+EO Time Series Viewer documentation master file
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.